 Being present in our experiencing, being aware of our ever-growing capacities, knowing what we value deeply and the unique value we bring to a given job or task activates the daily practice of openness, adaptability, acceptance and leads ultimately to experiencing fulfillment in what we do.
 We can re-conceptualize, articulate and promote our multiple experiences, skills, capacities and expertise in concert with the emerging realities of the work world and the way we want to work; fulfilled and engaged.
 We can begin by revealing the wonderful layers of experience that we all possess, thus offering a fuller representation of who we are.
 We can reflect and draw upon what we value and what motivates us.
 We can think about the many ways we have contributed outwardly in our lives and how we have put our unique stamp on our experiences.
 We can be both humbled and empowered by what we have learned along the way, how our expertise continues to develop and surprise us, and ultimately how we continuously grow as individuals.
 We can begin to create experiential narratives that illustrate our individual and varied experiences, that capture our myriad capacities and our resilience.
 And all of this can potentially set the standards by which our value is recognized, the standards by which we are hired for work and the standards for engaged and vibrant work environments.

-For more information on an integrative and existential approach to career counseling contact Britt-Mari at firstname.lastname@example.org
+For more information on how an integrative and existential approach to career counseling can help you identify your unique skills and talents contact Britt-Mari at firstname.lastname@example.org